SpencerDawkins/rtp-quic-sdp/draft-dawkins-sdp-rtp-quic.md

 #Open Questions (probably not for this draft, but could have implications on SDP Offer/Answer)

  * RTP (and RTCP) headers and payloads will be entirely encrypted using QUIC ({{RFC9000}}), as secured by TLS 1.3 handshake ({{RFC9001}}), between QUIC endpoints.
-It's worth thinking how that maps onto expected deployment scenarios like centralized multiparty conferencing, and also whether WebRTC really requires SAVPF with double encryption (i.e. SRTP encryption, and then QUIC encryption).
+It's worth thinking more about how that maps onto expected deployment scenarios like centralized multiparty conferencing, and also whether WebRTC really requires SAVPF with double encryption (i.e. SRTP encryption, and then QUIC encryption).
 No opinions here yet, just noting the question for now.

  * When QUIC establishes connections, it uses IP addresses but then expects applications to use connection IDs to refer to connections, even if the underlying IP addresses change because of NAT binding, and even if the QUIC implementation performs QUIC connection migration itself, so the underlying IP addresses change.
 RTP applications expect to use IP addresses, not QUIC connection IDs.
 Must we specify an RTP/RTCP adaptation layer, similar to {{I-D.ietf-quic-http}} for HTTP/3?